 Consider these questions to get a feel for your audience’s goals:

 In addition to focusing on your audience’s goals, it’s also important to get a holistic view of who your users are.
 Dig into their careabouts, behaviors, preferences, and pain points to create personas that represent real users, then map out their customer journeys.
 This will help you understand your customers’ top tasks at every stage of their journey.
 With their top tasks identified, you can map out a task flow diagram of the steps users take to complete each one.

 Activities that inform task flow development typically include:

 Task flows can help content marketers and strategists balance brand goals with customer needs.
 On one hand, businesses often approach content strategy from an “in the weeds” perspective.
 They prioritize their own brand objectives, and consider first how a piece of content can help them accomplish their goals.
 On the other hand, users don’t care about any of this—they care about their own needs.
 How can they quickly find the information they need?
 How can they accomplish their task as efficiently as possible?

 Task flows do a good job of addressing both of these concerns.
 With a task flow, you can factor in business goals such as boosting brand awareness, while also ensuring that the user experience remains clear and straightforward.
-Intuitive navigation will keep users from dropping off your site.
+Intuitive navigation that’s streamlined against user needs—rather than cluttered with stakeholder asks—will keep customers from dropping off your site.